 GERD, or Gastroesophageal reflux disease, is a chronic condition that occurs when stomach contents wash up into the throat.
-Many people with GERD experience heartburn -- a burning feeling in the chest be-hind the sternum -- from the exposure of stomach acid in their esophagus.
-[Article continues below]
+Many people with GERD, also known as acid reflux disease, experience heartburn — a burning feeling in the chest behind the sternum — from the exposure of stomach acid in their esophagus.

 Obesity, pregnancy and asthma may cause or exacerbate GERD, as can smoking.

 Some medications for other conditions may also worsen GERD symptoms including some sedatives, several blood pressure medications, birth control, and antidepressants.